Kaptard/async-middleware-stack/README.md

 <br>

 ### stack.use(route, fn, method)
-> Returns a promise resolving the return value of the given function.
+> Adds a function to the middleware stack.

 | Argument | Description | Default |
 |:------------- |:------------- |:------------- |